bitnami/charts/bitnami/logstash/README.md

     value: "x.y.z"
 ```

-To add extra environment variables from an external ConfigMap or secrets, use the `extraEnvVarsCM` and `extraEnvVarsSecret` properties.
+To add extra environment variables from an external ConfigMap or secret, use the `extraEnvVarsCM` and `extraEnvVarsSecret` properties.
 Note that the secret and ConfigMap should be already available in the namespace.

 ```yaml
 extraEnvVarsSecret: logstash-secrets